cronvel/kung-fig/bdd-spec.md

 ) ;
 ```

-when loading a file with and unexistant dependency using the '@', it should throw.
+when loading a file with and unexistant dependency using the '@@', it should throw.

 ```js
 doormen.shouldThrow( function() { kungFig.load( __dirname + '/sample/withUnexistantInclude.json' ) ; } ) ;
 ```

-when loading a file with and unexistant dependency using the '?@', it should not throw.
+when loading a file with and unexistant dependency using the '@', it should not throw.

 ```js
 doormen.equals(